 January 10, 2014 –

-MAYETTA: Roy Hale, 84, a lifelong reservation resident, has been selected as one of four inductees into the 2014 Holton/Jackson County Chamber of Commerce Hall of Fame.
+MAYETTA: Roy Hale, 84, a lifelong common land resident, has been selected as one of four inductees into the 2014 Holton/Jackson County Chamber of Commerce Hall of Fame.
 Hale, along with Rich and Lynne Mulroy and the late Dr. Carlos Chavez will be honored at an annual banquet that is scheduled for Thursday, Feb.
 6 at the EUM Family Life Center in Holton.

 Hale is being recognized for his contributions to promoting the Prairie Band Potawatomi Nation and his past work as a military veteran who helped found the We-Ta-Se American Legion Post #410 in 1985.
 We-Ta-Se, which means “one who is brave” in the Potawatomi language, is one of the oldest American Indian American Legion posts in the country.
-In addition, Hale was instrumental in the construction of a building on the reservation named We-Ta-Se that is staffed with two full-time veterans who assist other tribal veterans and their families.
+In addition, Hale was instrumental in the construction of a building on the common land named We-Ta-Se that is staffed with two full-time veterans who assist other tribal veterans and their families.
 For many years, Hale was on the We-Ta-Se staff and also served as an elected officer within Post #410.
 He is still active in the organization that includes almost 100 members.

 In 1942, after the boys became teenagers, they left Kansas to attend Chilocco Indian School in Oklahoma until the 11th grade.
 Following that, they returned to Kansas and both graduated from Circleville High School in 1948.